Agnieszka Pilchowa

-Agnieszka Pilchowa (pseudonym Agni P., 16 December 1888 – 21 November 1944) was one of the most famous Polish clairvoyants as well as a bioenergotherapeutist and herbalist.
-Born in the village of Zarubek near Ostrava in the present-day Czech Republic, she died in Ravensbrück, Nazi Germany.
-She was ethnically Polish, although her family spoke Czech at home and she went to a Czech-language school.
+Agnieszka Pilchowa (pseudonym Agni P., 16 December 1888 – 21 November 1944) was a Polish clairvoyant as well as a bioenergotherapeutist and herbalist.
 Her ability to see events before they happened was observed in many different places and under many different circumstances.

 Early life

+Pilchowa was born on 16 December 1888 in Slezská Ostrava, Austria-Hungary (present-day Czech Republic).
+She was ethnically Polish, although her family spoke Czech at home and she went to a Czech-language school.
 Her supernatural abilities were visible from early years.
 As a child, she frequently broke into unusual condition, in which she saw exotic places, faraway countries and never-before seen people.
 She was then in a somnolence and did not react to external impulses.
 Her siblings would stop playing with her and Pilchowa withdrew into herself, gladly spending her time outside.
 As she later wrote:

 I had been born a clairvoyant.
 Whenever I am supposed to look into the world of the spirit, I do not need to fall into a trance.
 I do not need to use any medications; at first, I had to close my eyes.
 Now, I do not even have to do this.

 When Pilchowa was a child, her mother remarried.
 The stepfather hated her so much that he would order the girl to do the heaviest chores on the family farm.
 She was always obedient and humble; as a child, she wanted to become a nun.
 Pilchowa would often find herself near a local convent, but at the age of 18, she changed her mind and joined the Spiritist Society of Cieszyn Silesia.
 However, other members of the Society, seeing the easiness with which she managed to get into a trance, came to the conclusion that Pilchowa was a cheater.
 After several heated arguments, the young woman left the organization.